yashwanth-malathkar/XCode-Coding-Platform/README.md

 # XCode - Fullstack Web Application

-Welcome to Codex, a dynamic web application built as a coding platform using Next.js, Express, Tailwind CSS, MongoDB, and Node.js.
+Welcome to XCode, a dynamic web application built as a coding platform using Next.js, Express, Tailwind CSS, MongoDB, and Node.js.

 ## Features